 Chief Schrage is active in the community, serving on numerous boards and commissions.
-He is active in Rotary, and has led major fundraising campaigns for the American Heart Association and the United Way.
-In his spare time, Chief Schrage and his wife, Mary, enjoy big game hunting, fishing, flying, and recreating at their remote cabin.
-Together they have raised three sons, Calvin, Benjamin and
+He is active in Rotary, has led major fundraising campaigns for the American Heart Association and the United Way, and served a medical mission in Weining, China.
+In his spare time, Chief Schrage and his wife, Mary, enjoy flying their family bush plane, big game hunting, beer making, and recreating at their remote cabin.
+Together they have raised three sons, Calvin, Benjamin and Aaron.